-Current copies of this PMP will be maintained by the Camp Ravenna Range Operations, the Camp Ravenna Environmental Office and the Army National Guard (ARNG) RVAAP Restoration Program Manager.
+Current copies of this PMP will be maintained by CJAG's Range Operations and Environmental Office, and the Army National Guard (ARNG) RVAAP Restoration Program Manager.
 The PMP shall also be referenced in the OHARNG Master Plan.
 Details regarding LUCs/restrictions will be included in the Master Plan.